| Country / Region | DPP Status | First Deadline | Sector Focus |

 Create Your EU-Compliant DPP Today

-DPP-Tool generates ESPR-compliant Digital Product Passports with GS1 Digital Link QR codes, public passport pages, and EU Registry-ready unique identifiers.
-Free for up to 3 products.
+DPP-Tool generates ESPR-compliant Digital Product Passports with GS1 Digital Link QR codes, public passport pages, and structured unique identifiers.
+Free for up to 5 products.

 Get Started Free